sean-costello/CS_6675-Spring_2023-Group_12-Project/README.txt

 Importing the Hyper-V VM to Hyper-V Manager on Windows 10 Pro / Windows 11 Pro Host:
 Step 1: Click the "Action" tab at the top of the menu bar and then click "Import Virtual Machine...".
 Step 2: Once the wizard opens, click "Next".
 Step 3: Select the folder that contains the Hyper-V VM.
+Step 4: Select the import type, which should be the default one that is already selected, and click "Next".
+Step 5: Click "Finish".